MlgmXyysd/FunHouse-F10-MPro-Ice-Lake-Hackintosh/README.md

 <h1 align="center">FunHouse F10 MPro (Ice Lake) Hackintosh</h1>
-<h3 align="center">Pre-built OpenCore EFI</h3>
+<h3 align="center">Pre-built out-of-the-box OpenCore EFI</h3>
 <br>

 > Theoretically, EFI can be used for FunHouse F10 MPro+ (Ice Lake) Laptop, but without any tests.
-If someone has tested it, please inform the results in Issues. :)
+If someone has tested it, please inform the results in Issues :)

 ## Tested on
 - Monterey 12.1 `21C52`